SAR-ARD/s1ard/docs/source/general/usage.rst

 ++++++++

 ``work_dir`` is the main directory in which any subdirectories and files are stored that are generated during processing.
-Needs to be provided as full path to an existing directory.
+Needs to be provided as full path to an existing writable directory.

 tmp_dir, sar_dir, ard_dir, wbm_dir
 ++++++++++++++++++++++++++++++++++